Ronaldo Puno: Reappointment as DILG Secretary (2006–2008)

 On September 3, 2007, President Gloria Macapagal Arroyo designated Puno, DILG Secretary, as presidential adviser on political affairs in a concurrent capacity, replacing OIC, National Security Adviser Norberto Gonzales.
 Puno is president on leave from her party, the Kabalikat ng Malayang Pilipino.
 The Commission on Appointments (CA) finally confirmed on June 11, 2008, en masse several top government officials, including Puno amid walk outs by Senators Jamby Madrigal and Panfilo Lacson.

+House of Representatives (2025–present)

+Puno was elected Representative of the Antipolo's first district in 2025, taking the position after 19 years.
+At the opening of the 20th Congress, he was named as one of the Deputy Speakers.

+Television

+Since 2026, Puno co-hosts the TV program What’s the Point? on Bilyonaryo News Channel alongside Alex Calleja.